With the release of The Social Dilemma by Netlix in 2020, Ai in Social Media has become a very hot topic.

 With the same tool, Deep Text, Facebook can recognize, for example, posts that would represent suicidal thoughts.

-There is around 1 death of suicide every 40 seconds in the world, and Facebook can do a lot to prevent it.
+There is around 1 death of suicide every 40 seconds in the world, and Facebook can play an important role in terms of prevention.

 With the aid of an analysis based on human moderators, Facebook can send ads with suicide prevention materials to these specific users.